Janipro/bluerain/README.md

-# Gutta Mod - Minecraft modden for gutta
+# Blue Rain - My first Minecraft Mod

 ## Setup

 Welcome to my first Minecraft Mod.
-This is currently being developed :-).
+This is currently being developed as a project for the boys.
-Setup is coming
+This mod will feature custom mobs, enchantments and even a couple of items.
+For installation see next page.

 ## License